-Andrew Boyle is co-president of Boyle Transportation, a specialized trucking firm that provides exceptional quality, safety, and security to select clients.
+Andrew Boyle is Executive Vice President and Chief Financial Officer of Boyle Transportation, a national motor carrier specializing in security-sensitive cargo.
 Prior to returning to the company in 2003, Andrew was an investment banker with J.P.
-Morgan.
+Morgan Securities and Deutsche Bank.
 He earned an MBA from Northwestern University's Kellogg School of Management and an AB from Bowdoin College.

 Rebecca Brewster is President and Chief Operating Officer of the American Transportation Research Institute (ATRI).
 ATRI is the trucking industry’s not-for-profit research organization, whose mission is research to improve the trucking industry’s safety and productivity.